Category Archives

 Baronets & Collieries: Encountering Fowler’s Beautiful, Wild Place

 Herbert Fowler is one of those architects whose name, curiously, isn’t readily attached to the many great golf courses he laid out and/or substantially retooled.
 Cruden Bay?
 That’s a Fowler.
 Royal North Devon?
-Fowler’s fingerprints can be found all over this west country masterpiece.
+Fowler’s fingerprints can be found all over this west country antique.
 Indeed, his renovation of the Old Tom Morris original (a.k.a.
-Westward Ho!) fairly well accounts for the superb course we know today.
+Westward Ho!) fairly well accounts for the course we know today.

 This lack of name recognition begins to explain why a venue like Beau Desert Golf Club, which Fowler designed nearly 100 years ago in the Staffordshire hamlet of Hazel Slade for the Sixth Marquess of Anglesey, rings few bells.
 Yet a better heathland course golfers are unlikely to come across, as indeed many have not.